corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 {{< /important >}}

-## Whitelisting
+## Allow list

-By writing a custom serializer for a class it has the effect of adding that class to the whitelist, meaning such classes don’t need explicitly adding to the CorDapp’s whitelist.
+By writing a custom serializer for a class it has the effect of adding that class to the allow list, meaning such classes don’t need the `@CordaSerializable` annotation.